Hyperparameter Optimization in Machine Learning

 Sobol' sequences \citep{sobol1979systematic} are a collection of separate one-dimensional sequences, one for each axis: when constructing an $m+m'$ dimensional sequence one can reuse the $m$-dimensional one for the first coordinates.
 Furthermore, unlike LHS, Sobol' sequences are ``extendible'', meaning that if $\{\lambda_1, \dots, \lambda_T\}$ is a Sobol' sequence, one can add new points ${\lambda_{T+1}, \dots, \lambda_{T+T'}}$ such that $\{\lambda_1, \dots, \lambda_{T+T'}\}$ remains a Sobol sequence.
 This is, in practice, a useful property shared with random search, as it allows one to avoid committing to a predefined budget $T$, offering flexibility to add more points as needed, without invalidating previous runs.

 Let $j\in[m]$ be an axis, and let $\mathbb{F}_2 = \{0, 1\}$ with integer operations modulo $2$.
-For each integer $k$ -- representing the iterate -- let $k=\sum_l a_l(k) 2^{j}$ be the binary expansion of $k$, where $a_l(k)\in \mathbb{F}_2$ are binary coefficients (e.g., for $k=3$, these would be $a_0(3) = 1$, $a_1(3) = 1$ and the rest $0$'s).
+For each integer $k$, representing the iterate, let $k=\sum_{l\geq 0} a_l(k) 2^l$ be the binary expansion of $k$, where $a_l(k)\in \mathbb{F}_2$ are binary coefficients (e.g., for $k=3$, these would be $a_0(3) = 1$, $a_1(3) = 1$ and the rest $0$'s).
 Denote by $a(k)$ the resulting vector.
 Let $C_j$ be a specific binary (infinite) ``direction matrix'' for axis $j$.
 Then the $j$-th coordinate of the $k$-th iterate of a Sobol' sequence can be written as

 where the matrix-vector multiplication $C^j \cdot a(k)$ is in $\mathbb{F}_2$ (i.e., the additions are modulo 2).
 The direction matrices $C^j$ are constructed starting from primitive polynomials of $\mathbb{F}_2$ and direction numbers, which must be carefully chosen to ensure good coverage of the sequences.
-We refer the reader to~\citep[][Chapter 5]{Lemieux:1338331} for details.
+We refer the reader to~\citet[][Chapter 5]{Lemieux:1338331} for details.

 Note that, given the directions matrices, Sobol' sequences are deterministic.
-It is common practice to obtain stochastic variants of such sequences by adding random shifts, i.e. $\lambda'_k = \lambda_k + u$ (modulo the unit hypercube) with $u\sim \mathcal{U}([0, 1]$, and by then randomly permuting the entries of the binary representation vector $a(k)$ \citep{owen1995randomly}.

-The bottom row of Figure \ref{fig:enter-label} plots 4, 9 and 16 points randomized Sobol' sequences on the unit square.
+It is common practice to obtain stochastic variants of such sequences.
+This is achieved by first adding random shifts, i.e. replacing $\lambda_{k}$ with $\lambda_{k} + u$ (modulo the unit hypercube), where $u$ is drawn uniformly from the interval $[0, 1]$, and by then randomly permuting the entries of the binary representation vector $a(k)$ \citep{owen1995randomly}.
+The bottom row of Figure~\ref{fig:enter-label} shows 4, 9, and 16 points randomized Sobol' sequences on the unit square.